 This work is coordinated with Interior Health at the Collaborative Services Committee (CSC).
-Physicians, health authority, General Services Practice Committee (GPSC) and Patient Voices Network are involved.
+Physicians, health authority, General Services Practice Committee (FPSC) and Patient Voices Network are involved.

 All EK Division communities (Creston, Cranbrook, Kimberley Invermere, Golden, Fernie, Elkford and Sparwood) are involved in this provincially-mandated work.
 Primary health care services in rural communities tend to exemplify many of the attributes of PMHs, but there are always opportunities to further enhance and integrate health care services.